Technology and God's Voice: Revelation in a Digital Age

 Today, we carry entire libraries in our pockets.
 With apps like YouVersion, the Bible is searchable, shareable, and accessible in dozens of languages.
 Anyone with a smartphone can hear God's voice, anytime, anywhere.

-This is not just a technological shift.
-It's a divine invitation.
+This is a divine invitation.

 The AI Revolution: A New Frontier for God's Voice